Digital-Preservation-Finland/dpres-siptools/doc/source/usage.rst

 Commands:
 *************************

+    * import_description
+	Used for creating descriptive metadata (dmdSec) part of mets.
+Creates an xml file.
-    * extract-metadata
+    * import_object
 	Used for extracting technical metadata of a file.
-    * extract-checksum
-	Used for calculating the checksum of a file.
+Calculates the checksum of a file.
+Creates an xml file containing amdSec part of mets.
+    * premis_event
+	Used for creating digital provenance (digiprovMD)of mets.
+Creates premis_agent and premis_event.
-    * extract-XYZ
+    * compile_structmap
+	Used for creating structMap and fileSec of mets.
+Links descriptive metadata to the content, links files to administrative metadata and structure.
     * compile-mets
 	Used for compiling mets.xml
-    * validate-sip
+    * compress
-	Validates
-        -> schema
-        -> shematron
-        -> digital objects
-        -> checksums
-        -> virus
-        ==> OK / ERROR
+	Compiles a SIP.
+Removes all temp files.

 Examples
 ------------------------------------